PaulTreanor/paultreanor.com/pages/notarize-mac-app.md

 const { notarize } = require('@electron/notarize');
 require('dotenv').config();

-// Create a .env file to put your details in
-// The function can take up to a few minutes to complete

 async function packageTask () {
 	const options = {
 		appBundleId: 'your.bundle.name', // Unique ID in form `com.paultreanor.promptmarker`